ICanBoogie/HTTP/README.md

 $info = $request->path_params['info'];
 ```

-All the request parameters are also available through the `params` property, which is a merge of
-the _query_, _request_ and _path_ parameters:
+All the request parameters are also available through the `params` property, which merges the _query_, _request_ and _path_ parameters:

 ```php
 <?php